zabbix/zabbix/templates/net/mikrotik/mikrotik_CRS305-1G-4S+IN_snmp/README.md

 ## Overview

-This template is designed for the effortless deployment of MikroTik CRS305-1G-4SIN monitoring by Zabbix via SNMP and doesn't require any external scripts.
+The template for monitoring Switch MikroTik CRS305-1G-4S+IN.

+Five-port desktop switch with one Gigabit Ethernet port and four SFP+ 10Gbps ports

 ## Requirements